dtonhofer/prolog_notes/swipl_notes/about_exceptions/case_study.md

 guard_zone_b(X,Y) :- 1=<X, X<2, 0=<Y, Y<1.
 ```

-We arrange the code so that we commit to the selected clause after each guard.
+We arrange the code so that we commit to the selected clause after each guard (these are green cuts,
+not changing the semantics, as only a single guard in the set of guards can succeed).
 So:

 ```
 core_foo(X,Y,Z,zone_c) :- guard_zone_a(X,Y), !, (Z is X+Y;Z is X*Y).